lhindman/cs253-lab03/README.md

 Please watch the [Lab03 Walkthough Video](https://www.youtube.com/playlist?list=PLvnIObHoMl8d-APOWvVOW62VVen6RbeUn).

-Please review the [CS253 Style Guide](https://docs.google.com/document/d/1zKIpNfkiPpDHEvbx8XSkZbUEUlpt8rnZjkhCSvM-_3A/edit?usp=sharing) and us it in all lab warmups, lab activities and projects this semester
+Please review the [CS253 Style Guide](https://docs.google.com/document/d/1zKIpNfkiPpDHEvbx8XSkZbUEUlpt8rnZjkhCSvM-_3A/edit?usp=sharing) and apply it in all lab warmups, lab activities and projects this semester.
+Coding Style will assessed as part of your lab and project grades.

 ## Lab Warmup - Variables, input and casting
 ### Problem Description